maia-sdr/maia-sdr/README.md

 [plutosdr-fw](https://github.com/maia-sdr/plutosdr-fw) repository.
 See also the [installation instructions](https://maia-sdr.org/installation/).

-Experimental ADALM Pluto firmware images are built automatically with Github's actions system.
+Development ADALM Pluto firmware images for each commit and pull request are built automatically with Github's actions system.
 To download the firmware image for the latest commit in the `main` branch (or for any other commit), click on the actions check, then go to the `plutosdr-fw` action details, click on the summary, and download the `pluto-firmware` artifact.
 This procedure is illustrated by the following screenshots.

 ![List of actions](readme-images/fw-artifact-1.png)